groff_diff(7) Miscellaneous Information Manual groff_diff(7)

 .hlm [n]

-Set the maximum number of consecutive hyphenated lines to n.
-If
+Set the consecutive automatically hyphenated line limit to n.

-value is associated with the environment.
-Only lines output
+of -1.
+This value is associated with the environment.
+Only

-from a given environment count towards the maximum associated
+lines output from a given environment count toward the maximum

-with that environment.
-Hyphens resulting from \% are counted;
+associated with that environment.
+Hyphens resulting from \%

 Read hyphenation patterns from pattern-file.
 This file is